tidyverse/tidyverse.org/content/blog/haven-2-4-0/index.md

 -   Date-times are no longer converted to UTC.
 This should ensure that you *see* the same date-time in R and in Stata/SPSS/SAS.
 (But the underlying time point might be different because Stata/SPSS/SAS don't appear to support time zones.)

 -   Bundleed ReadStat has been updated to version 1.1.5 from 1.1.3 so includes ReadStat improvements in [v1.1.5](https://github.com/WizardMac/ReadStat/releases/tag/v1.1.5) and [v1.1.4](https://github.com/WizardMac/ReadStat/releases/tag/v1.1.4).
-Probably biggest improvement is support for SAS binary (aka Ross) compression.
+Probably the biggest improvement is support for SAS-binary (aka Ross) compression.

--   `write_*()` now validates file and variable metadata with ReadStat and validation failures now provide more details about the source of the problem (e.g. the column name), make it easier to track down issues.
+-   `write_*()` now validates file and variable metadata with ReadStat, and validation failures now provide more details about the source of the problem (e.g. the column name), making it easier to track down issues.

 ## Acknowledgements